tarilabs/joind-ex042015/README.md

 ### Named and Anonymous ratings

-A visual attempt to highlight distribution of data, considering Named Vs Anonymous ration and total average rating.
+A visual attempt to highlight distribution of data, considering Named Vs Anonymous ratio and total average rating.
 To help visually distinguish positively-rated talks from negatively-rated talk, the following threshold are set:

 ```r